 HR teams play a major role in ensuring that employee engagement is a priority.
 HR teams should help disseminate information to employees in tandem with the management, discuss their value with each member of the group, how their role contributes to the organization beginning when they are hired, and how any organizational shifts affect that.
 Ensuring that employees understand their contribution helps keep them engaged within their role.
 HR is vital in disseminating employee engagement surveys, communicating their results, and creating an employee engagement strategy to improve company culture.

 To improve employee engagement, you should go directly to the source: your employees.
-Employee engagement survey insights from the Top Workplaces survey have helped over 70,000 organizations receive feedback to help inform decisions that improve employee retention, improve employee engagement, and drive business outcomes.
+Employee engagement survey insights from the Top Workplaces survey have helped over 70,000 organizations receive feedback to help inform decisions that improve employee retention, boost employee engagement, and drive business outcomes.